 Recently, ICHM was named the best hotel and hospitality school in Australia for the quality of its student experience, according to the leading Australian Government national QILT Student Experience Survey (SES) survey.

-The Adelaide based International College of Hotel Management operated as a family-owned business until June 2017 when Charles Darwin University (CDU) acquired the College.
+The Adelaide based International College of Hotel Management operated as a family-owned business until January 2017 when Charles Darwin University (CDU) acquired the College; and in early 2020 UP Education, the largest private education provider in New Zealand, acquired ICHM from CDU.

 ICHM offers undergraduate and post graduate business, hotel and hospitality management degrees.
 The College has also established a reputation for philanthropy, providing scholarships for gifted, talented and financially challenged students.
 To date, the value of these scholarships is worth more than $3 million.